galaxy-iuc/standards/docs/best_practices/tool_xml.rst

   * `help`_
   * `citations`_

-* cheetah code should be mainly PEP8 conform
+* Cheetah code should be mainly PEP8 conform
-* large XML tags should be broken into several lines
+* Large XML tags should be broken into several lines

   * label and help can be on a new line

-* variable names should be readable and understandable, preferable the long parameter name
+* param names should be readable and understandable, e.g. using the long option name of the wrapped tool
-* variables should be quoted with "${var_name}", especially all text-params and input files
+* All Cheetah variables for text params, input and output files must be quoted with "${var_name}"
 * Order of parameter attributes

   *  name
   *  type
-  *  [size]
   *  value | truevalue | falsevalue
   *  [checked]
   *  label